nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 ![firebase options](img/firebaseoptions.png)

-However those files will not work out-of-box as Hugo requires extra steps.
-Feel free to copy and paste from the code blocks below but keep the original **projectId** in the files generated by firebase.
+However, those files will not work out-of-box, as Hugo requires extra steps for the build to work.
+Please copy and paste the code blocks below to the respective files within the **.github** folder, but keep the original **projectId** in the files generated by firebase.

 ### firebase-hosting-merge.yml
 ```yaml